 Because it is designed in close partnership with constabularies, this course is aimed mainly at individuals who want to pursue a career in policing.
-By the time you graduate, you will have amassed at least 400 hours of practical policing experience and you will have already undertaken a significant amount of the training that regular police officers undergo.
+By the time you graduate, you will have amassed hours of practical policing experience and you will have already undertaken a significant amount of the training that regular police officers undergo.
 Although the degree will not guarantee a position within the police service, it will make you an attractive candidate to secure a role.

 The skills you will develop are, however, equally valuable for a career within the broader criminal justice system such as the growing area of civilian investigation, crime reduction partnerships, probation, security and loss prevention.

 Our Careers and Employment Service will provide you with support from day one of your course to ensure you leave Derby as a 'work-ready' graduate - industry aware, motivated and enterprising.
 Throughout your studies, you’ll also benefit from our Personal Development Planning (PDP) scheme which enables you to reflect on your learning and develop your career ambitions.
 The support continues once you’ve completed your course too: you are entitled to further help and guidance from the Careers and Employment Service for up to three years after leaving the University.

 “You will not find a better Policing degree or pathway” Tom Briars